 An independent power producer (IPP) in the form of Sun Edison operates the Soutpan solar plan at the farm Zuurbult near Vivo for the augmentation of green energy to the national grid.
 This will come handy to the energy needs of the country, in general, and the municipality, in particular.
 This station also confirms the competitive and comparative weather conditions that are conducive for additional power stations as well as the exploration of solar heating energy to augment the one in Alldays Speaker Park.
 This will boost the local economy and create more jobs in that sector as locals can be skilled to operate, maintain and manage such projects Electricity is part of life and economic development.
 This relates to improved living conditions.
 Electricity is a basic need for communities.
 The municipality has a license to electrify the area that does not fall under Eskom supply area.
 The other sources of energy supply are solar energy, paraffin and firewood.
 The communities in the municipality use firewood and paraffin for cooking, lighting and other domestic chores.
 The main objective of Blouberg Local Municipality was to provide electricity to all households by 2014.
+The Municipality is a licensed electricity distributor and by 2013 all settlements were electrified save for extensions.
 The Municipality has thus reached the universal access by providing electricity to all established settlements, save for the extensions.
 The Hananwa settlement at the top of Blouberg Mountains has also been granted solar energy.
 Currently the municipality is busy with the electrification of extensions and about 500 houses have been provided with solar geysers in Alldays Speaker Park.
 The mega solar energy plant has been construction at Zuurbult farm and it supplies solar energy to the nearby power station.
 The project has diversified energy sources within the Municipality and this will assist in alleviating power outages in the municipal area and the neighboring municipality of Mole mole.
 The municipality has implemented the first solar street lights project in the province in Alldays in partnership with Venetia mine.